johntyree/blag/posts/2015-05-25-brnfckr-opt.md

 ```
 When we're applying our optimization passes, it isn't clear how many times
 we'll need go over the input.
 In the naive case, you might imagine that in each
-pass over the term list, we combine two `ValIncr` terms, requiring `n-1`
+pass over the term list that we will combine two `ValIncr` terms, requiring
-applications of `compress`.
-With many other optimizations implemented, this
+`n-1` applications of `compress`.
+With many other optimizations implemented,
-because very difficult to track.
+this becomes very difficult to track.

-Instead let's just think about how we know we're done optimizing.
+Instead, let's just think about how we know we're done optimizing.
 If we can
 apply all of the optimizations that we have to the code and get the same
 `[Term]` back that we started with, we must be done.
 It turns out this idea of
 applying a function repeatedly until the value stabilizes is common in the
 study of dynamical systems.
 Indeed, such a stable value is considered to be a
-"fixed point" of the function.
+[fixed point][] of the function.
 For our problem, we'd like to find a brainfuck
 program that is a fixed point for our optimization function, i.e. a program
 which can be optimized no further.